bioinformaticsdotca/BiCG_2017/module5/module5_snv.md

 ## MuTect

 In order to run MuTect, we simply run the java application of the program in one go.
-For our run of MuTect run, we're going to use two files to help filter out noise and focus on damaging mutations.: common SNV's present from in the general population as provided by dbSNP, and potentially damaging SNV's as documented in COSMIC.
+For our MuTect run, we're going to use two files to help filter out noise and focus on damaging mutations: common SNV's present in the general population as provided by dbSNP, and potentially damaging SNV's as documented in COSMIC.
 These files are stored in the same path as our MUTECT_DIR variable.

 Looking at the dbsnp file:
 ```